 Imagine a car that also turns into a submarine, plane and spaceship.
 There are some situations where it might be best for it to fly, but others will demand it become a submarine.
 In life, trying only one approach in every situation is an easy way to fail.
 A great role model will know when to become relaxed, mindful, focused, dedicated, irreverent, humorous, intense and any other state of being that helps them to better manifest their intentions.

 Another of the important role model characteristics is respect.
 In other words, the art of understanding, accepting, considering and honoring one’s surroundings.
 An ideal role model respects themselves and all others.
 If they were to be challenged by anything from an angry driver to bullying at school, they would respond with understanding, empathy, and proper consideration of the results of their actions.
+Compassion and concern for others means that the role model with respect the needs of those that rely on him.

 Role models possess a committed nature that is loyal and determined.
 At times, there will be certain circumstances where a commitment may no longer serve them.
 This is where being dynamic becomes even more important.
 However, the majority of time, a role model will consider carefully before they commit.
 Once committed, especially when other’s are relying on them, they will come through.

 Teach your kids the importance of service by regularly volunteering your time for causes and charities that matter to your family.
 Bring your children along so they can participate in service of their community as well.
+They will undoubtedly learn many good things from their experience.

 The only way to grow and become a better person is to continually work on improving ourselves and our minds through education and conversation.
 Don’t be afraid to try new experiences, participate in conversations, and read books that open your mind to new ideas.
 This teaches your child to never stop growing as well.

 Making a habit of self-improvement allows us to grow and learn new things that can provide us a better life.
 A positive role model recognizes the importance of self-improvement and makes the growth mindset a way of life.
+They are constantly increasing their high standards as come close to meeting them.
+They are always striving improve.

 A proper diet and plenty of exercise not only helps us live longer, it improves our brain function, gives us energy, and allows us to experience more of life.
 Our children follow our example so living a healthy lifestyle is an important characteristic of a good role model.